STUDENTS

 C. Janeth Juarez

 Janeth completed her school psychology practicum training at Del Valle ISD during the 2022-2023 school year.
 She provided counseling and assessment services to elementary and middle school students and grew fond of the DVISD community.
 During her practicum training, Janeth assisted her supervisor, Dr. Ivonne Estrella, in the development and implementation of a social-emotional learning skills program for diverse middle school students and their parents.
 She found fulfillment in providing mental health services to students and families from culturally and linguistically diverse backgrounds.
 Janeth also worked for the Texas Child Health Access Through Telemedicine (TCHATT) program as a graduate assistant.
 During her time with TCHATT, she helped connect Texas students to long-term mental health agencies, recognizing the positive impact that accessible mental health care has on public school students.
 Additionally, Janeth had the opportunity to participate as a graduate research assistant in the Pediatric Coping and Language (PCL) Lab with Dr. Erin Rodriguez, where she worked on a project aimed to address health disparities experienced by the Hispanic community.
 This experience provided Janeth with a comprehensive understanding of the research process and heightened her awareness of the needs of the Hispanic community.
-She looks forward to enhancing her skills as a bilingual school psychologist and is excited to join the TRACCS program and further her training in evidence-based mental health services.
+Janeth is currently employed full-time as a school psychologist at DVISD and serving the mental health needs of several students and families.

 Gabriela Trejo

 Gabriela completed her school psychology practicum training in the University of Texas Charter School System during the 2022-2023 school year.
 Here she had the opportunity to work with a wide variety of students, ranging from elementary school children in a traditional charter school setting, to high school students living in residential treatment centers.
 Under the supervision of Julie Joesel, LSSP, Gabriela had the opportunity to assess, evaluate, and counsel students across a range of ages.
 During her time here, Gabriela grew and strengthened her skills as a School Psychology student.
-Additionally, during her time at UT, Gabriela had the opportunity to assist in Dr. Sarah Kate Bearman’s research lab, LEAP Lab.
-Here she assisted in a research project that targeted high-risk families aimed to promote positive parenting practices.
-Currently, Gabriela works as an intern at DVISD, serving both elementary and middle school students.
-Gabriela looks forward to further strengthening her skills as a school psychologist and providing evidence-based mental health services to students and families in need.
+Additionally at UT, Gabriela had the opportunity to assist in Dr. Sarah Kate Bearman’s research lab, LEAP Lab where she assisted in a research project that targeted high-risk families aimed to promote positive parenting practices.
+Gabriela worked as an intern at DVISD, serving both elementary and middle school students.
+Gabriela is currently employed full-time as a school psychologist at DVISD and looks forward to providing evidence-based mental health services to students and families in need.